ThemisEfth/fNMES-Technical-Guide/README.md

-# fNMES-GUI
+# fNMES-GUI: Computer-controlled Electrical Stimulation of Facial Muscles

-This repository hosts a Python script for a graphical user interface (GUI) designed to control electrical stimulators via Arduino boards.
-The GUI facilitates the precise adjustment of electrical stimulation parameters.
+This repository contains the Python script for a graphical user interface (GUI) designed to control electrical stimulators via Arduino boards, facilitating precise adjustment of electrical stimulation parameters.
+This repository accompanies the paper titled: *Computer-controlled electrical stimulation of facial muscles by facial neuromuscular electrical stimulation (fNMES): Hardware and software solutions* published in the Journal of Neuroscience Methods.

 ## Contents
 - [Requirements](#requirements)